 There are two examinations planned for this class.

-Each exam covers everything up to and including the day of the exam.
+Each exam covers everything up to and including the day of the exam, except any lecture or reading on the day of the exam itself.
+Students sometimes wonder if certain lectures, like guest lectures or end-of-term lectures, are included: yes, all types of lectures fair game for the exam.
 (The "Trivia" and "Psychology" slides with colored borders and the Optional Reading are not part of the exam, but may be part of extra credit questions.)
 This means that something in the lecture the "day before" the exam is fair game.
 This also means that the second exam is cumulative and may include material also covered in the first part of the exam (but it is likely to focus more on new material).

 Previous Midterm Exams (i.e., Exam #1) and answer keys: